 and so on and so on.

 I hate to act as a psychologist, but can’t help the feeling there might be some other issues involved.
+She needs help.

-This is a great country and I am proud to be a part of it.
-But of course is not for everyone.
+This is a great country, and I am proud to be a part of it.
+But, of course, is not for everyone.
 One can come and go anytime he wants, providing that laws are respected.
-I’ve seen the other system and it doesn’t work.
+I’ve seen the other system, and it doesn’t work.